 Your baby is now tipping the scales at around 6 pounds.

 Dr. Collins believes an ultrasound at this time could detect a potential problem, making it a useful proactive pregnancy tool.
 The umbilical cord is a definite risk factor during the later part of your pregnancy and could compromise your baby.
 As mentioned in Week 28, UCAs, including nuchal cords, true knots, twists, torsion, kinks and long or short cords, account for 16 percent of the 26,000 yearly deaths in utero in the USA.
 That is at least 71 untimely deaths each and every day in our country.
 Dr. Collins states a UCA is not a “rare condition or event” and should be watched for especially in the last trimester of pregnancy.
+He advocates an ultrasound be done if decreased fetal movements are noted for a day.

 If your healthcare team is concerned about any aspect of your pregnancy and performs an ultrasound at any other time during your pregnancy, please ask the team to repeat the EPV measurement again at that time.